Pontiac Firebird: 1975

 The 1975 models featured new wraparound rear windows that curved out to occupy more of the B-Pillars, but the rear body shape and bumper remained unchanged.
 The turn signals were moved up from the valance panel to the grills which helped distinguish the 1975 from the 1974 front end as they are otherwise similar.
 This was also the last year of the larger profile larger snout Formula hood for the Firebird Formula.

-The Super Duty engine and TurboHydramatic 400 three-speed automatic were no longer available in 1975.
+The LS2 Super Duty engine and Turbo-Hydramatic 400 three-speed automatic were no longer available in 1975.
 Due to the use of catalytic converters starting in 1975, the TH400 would not fit alongside the catalytic converter underneath the vehicle.
-The smaller TurboHydramatic 350 automatic was deemed suitable as the power output for the engine had significantly decreased from the earlier years.
-TH350 drew less power and also did not require an electronic kickdown system.
+The smaller Turbo-Hydramatic 350 3-speed automatic was deemed suitable as the power output for the engine had significantly decreased from the earlier years.
+The TH350 drew less power and also did not require an electronic kick down system.
 The Pontiac L78 400 was standard in the Trans Am and the 455 was optional for both 1975 and 1976 models.

-1975 also saw the start of the "500577" cast 400 engine blocks entering production.
-The 500577 blocks were considered a weaker cast, as they had a lower nickel content, and had metal shaved off in the lower journals of the block to decrease the overall weight and cost.
+1975 also saw the start of the "500557" (in addition to similar cast codes starting with 5) cast 400 engine blocks entering production.
+The 500557 blocks were considered a weaker cast, as they had a lower nickel content, and had metal shaved off in the lower journals of the block to decrease the overall weight and cost.
 These blocks were used until the W72 engine reverted to the original specifications from the start of the decade with the 481988 cast in late 1977.

 Originally, the L75 455 7.5L V8 was dropped entirely, but it returned mid-year, available only with a four-speed Borg Warner Super T-10, and it was no longer available for the Formula.
 Although it was brought back as the "455 HO", it was not the same engine as the 1971-1972 LS2 455 HO seen in the earlier Firebirds.
 It was a standard D-port engine with a low profile camshaft and restrictive exhaust system that was also seen in the larger body Pontiac platforms.
 Power output was restricted to 200 HP with a torque rating of 330 lb⋅ft at 2,000 rpm.
 It was the largest displacement "performance" engine still available.
 Track testing in 1975 showed the 455 capable of 16.12-second quarter-mile time, which was similar to the L82 Corvette.